Good Care Guide launch prompts concerns

 In December, Care Services Minister Paul Burstow told the BBC the website was one of a number of plans to "shine a light on bad practice".

-But Sheila Scott, chief executive of the National Care Association, told the BBC: "If a care home is ruined by a malicious comment, which is conceivably possible, then it's not just our member and their staff but the vulnerable people who are put at real risk, so that's our concern."'Drive up standards'
+But Sheila Scott, chief executive of the National Care Association, told the BBC: "If a care home is ruined by a malicious comment, which is conceivably possible, then it's not just our member and their staff but the vulnerable people who are put at real risk, so that's our concern."

 However, parent Anne Vaughan told the BBC: "It's just another source of information, that's information that's not actually available anywhere else.